-In early 2024, Orange Domains built a native DNS-Web3 bridge from the ground up for .locker, an ICANN-accredited gTLD.
-Behind it is a full smart-contract stack authored on two different chains, hardened through formal security audit, deployed and publicly verified on Ethereum and Bitcoin, and operated daily as production registry infrastructure.
+In early 2024, Orange Domains built a native DNS–Web3 bridge from the ground up for .locker.
+Behind it sits a full smart-contract stack authored for two different chains, hardened through formal security audit, deployed and publicly verified on Ethereum and Bitcoin mainnet, and operated every day as production registry infrastructure.
+Not a pilot, not a whitepaper, and not a third-party integration we resold.

 Why Now